gvwilson/sdxjs/src/introduction/index.md

 [Standard JS][standard-js],
 [SVG Screenshot][svg-screenshot],
 [WAVE][webaim-wave],
-and all the other open source tools we used in creating these lessons: if we all give a little, we all get a lot.
+and all the other open source tools used in creating these lessons: if we all give a little, we all get a lot.
 I would also like to thank Darren McElligott and Evan Schultz